|

 Gravity boots are an alternative to inversion tables that attach to the ankles and allow you to hang upside down.

-Although a more advanced technique, they are a great way to get relief without taking up space or having to purchase an expensive table.
+Although using inversion boots is a more advanced technique, they are a great way to get relief without taking up space or having to purchase an expensive table.

 Inversion Chair